The Five Love Languages explains that we all express our love and affection in different ways (languages).

 And communicate to him/her using his/her love language.

-As I listened to the audiobook, I couldn’t help but notice that Gary Chapman’s 5 Love Languages had little scientific and research backing its claims.
+As I listened to the audiobook, indeed, I couldn’t help but notice that Gary Chapman’s 5 Love Languages had little scientific and research backing its claims.

 But that’s not enough to validate such a big theory that can also be easily tested.